redis/docs/content/integrate/node-redis/_index.md

 weight: 1
 ---

-Connect your Node.js application to a Redis database using the redis-py client library.
+Connect your Node.js application to a Redis database using the node-redis client library.

 Refer to the complete [Node.js guide]({{< relref "/develop/connect/clients/nodejs" >}}) to install, connect, and use node-redis.